 Eat gelato at Gelato Guista.
 (Via S. Gregorio, 17)

 Of all the things to do in Milan, you must eat gelato (unless of course you have dietary restrictions).
 I’ve had some tasty gelato in New York, but none quite as good as what I’ve eaten in Italy.
 I suspect the atmosphere might have something to do with it, but I tend to believe that the ingredients are unbelievably fresh and from local sources, making all the difference in the creaminess and flavor.
 Gelato Guista (translates to “gelato done right”) makes only a smattering of flavors at one time, but they’re all decadent.

 Spend an evening at Navigli.

 Milan’s canal district offers artist studios, boutiques, taverns, some of the city’s best Milanese food, and one of the ideal places to watch amazing sunsets.
 Opt for a jog, bike ride, or romantic stroll, and in the summertime, you might be lucky to hear a live concert along the canal.
 Early in the day, Navigli is quiet, but in the evening, the neighborhood transforms into a hotspot, bustling with tons of locals and tourists.

 Mix with the locals at Parco Sempione.

-My husband, Mike, and I stumbled upon this park by accident, and we were happy we did.
+I stumbled upon this park by accident, and I was happy I did.
 The vast urban green space provides an escape from the city, so much so, that you’ll barely believe you’re in Milan at all.
 Parco Sempione is a peaceful spot, so I’d allow at least an hour to chill out and take in the surroundings.
 Be sure to see the Castello Sforzesco, a castle dating back to the 15th century that’s been converted into a museum complex.